Table of Contents:

-The field of MRC continues to grow as more communities recognize the importance of addressing this gap in care for PEH who need a place to heal.
-The data below provides a snapshot of the state of MRC programs in 2022.
-This resource is intended to support MRC advocacy, education, program planning, and quality improvement in communities across the U.S.
+The field of MRC continues to grow and evolve as communities across the U.S. increasingly recognize the value of this essential service.
+The data dashboard below provides a national snapshot of the state of MRC programs in 2023.

 The data presented here is self-reported by MRC programs based on their profile submissions in the Medical Respite Program Directory.
 If your MRC program is not represented here or if you would like to provide updated information, please complete this program profile form.
 We will periodically update these figures as new data emerges.